skyvers/Aged-care/readme.md

 - #### Assessments List

-As in `Assessment` document, you can see different assessments related to each patient.
+As in `Assessment` document, you can see different assessments related to each resident.
-Let's hide `Pain assessement` and `Review date` from the document and add patient name and image.
+Let's hide `Pain assessement` and `Review date` from the document and add resident name and image.

 Let's try it:
 Add query in your `agedCare.xml`